AlexBerg/spark_docker/README.md

 #### GPU
 * CUDA 11.4.0 (Can be changed to a different version in the build.sh file)

-**_NOTE:_** When installing Spark 3.2.1 with Hadoop 3.x pre compiled the file name in the archive says hadoop3.2.
-The actual spark installation actually comes with
+**_NOTE:_** When installing Spark 3.4.1 with Hadoop 3.x pre compiled the file name in the archive says hadoop3.
+Since it is needed in certain places, I will mention here that it comes with Hadoop 3.3.4 pre-compiled
-Hadoop 3.3.1 pre-compiled, and not 3.2.x.

 ## Spark with conda container
 This container comes with latest linux version of conda pre-installed and initalized in the bash shell.